jundalisay/spblist/content/en/social/economics/principles/part-3/chapter-02b.md

 Thus, while economists focus on **growth** to generate employment, central banks focus on **price stability** to keep that employment.

-> *Under Classical Economics, the competition among investors and entrepreneurs would naturally create stability.
+{{< f f="*Under Classical Economics, the competition among investors and entrepreneurs would naturally create stability.
 They would not need the Central Banks to dictate interest rates since each bank would have their own precious metals.
-Central bank interest rates would only be useful to lenders to the government, and would be near the average interest rates set by private banks.
+Central bank interest rates would only be useful to lenders to the government, and would be near the average interest rates set by private banks." >}}

 In the paradigm of Classical Economics, this is similar to a situation where the king is deposed by businessmen (Mercantilists) who then instruct the king's advisers and bankers to impose mercantile policies on all.
 This would then create a modern economic feudalism with big capital as the feudal lords and employees as peasants.